Digital Adoption and Cyber Security: An Analysis of Canadian Businesses: Empirical Results

 \section{Empirical Results}

 The empirical analysis examines the relationship between digital technology adoption and cyber security vulnerabilities among Canadian businesses.
 We begin by assessing whether broader digital adoption correlates with increased cyber risk (Section~\ref{sub: adopt_risk}) using rank correlations between the BDUS and various security measures.
-Next, we estimate a Stochastic Frontier Analysis (SFA) model (Section~\ref{sub:SFA}), treating the BDUS as an ``output'' to identify which factors drive a firm toward its digital usage frontier.
-We then employ logit models with Lasso selection for two binary outcomes: Technological Efficiency (Section~\ref{sub:efficiency}) and Cyber Security Incidence (Section~\ref{sub: Cyber_incident}), allowing us to determine whether the same firm characteristics or digital practices that foster greater adoption also enhance implementation efficiency or increase cyber vulnerability.
+Next, we estimate a Stochastic Frontier Analysis (SFA) model (Section~\ref{sub:SFA}), treating the BDUS as an ``output'' to identify which factors are associated with proximity to a firm's digital usage frontier.
+We then employ logit models with Lasso selection for two binary outcomes: Technological Efficiency (Section~\ref{sub:efficiency}) and Cyber Security Incidence (Section~\ref{sub: Cyber_incident}), allowing us to determine whether the same firm characteristics or digital practices that are associated with greater adoption also enhance implementation efficiency or increase cyber vulnerability.

-The sample sizes for the analyses are as follows: the \texttt{svy LLasso} results for business efficiency are based on a weighted sample of 175,428 businesses, excluding those with a BDUS score less than 2.
-The cyber security incidence model uses the full merged dataset, encompassing 179,657 businesses.
-The \texttt{svy LLasso} procedure is implemented using \texttt{R}, where we utilize the default value of the tuning parameter $\lambda$ from the \texttt{R} package \texttt{glmnet} (see Appendix \ref{subsec: app1}).
+The sample sizes for the analyses are as follows: the \texttt{svy LLasso} results for business efficiency are based on a subsample excluding about 2.5\% of firms with a BDUS score less than 2.
+The cyber security incidence model uses the full merged dataset of 8,377 businesses.
+The \texttt{svy LLasso} procedure is implemented using \texttt{R}, where we utilize the default value of the tuning parameter $\lambda$ from the \texttt{R} package \texttt{glmnet} (see Appendix \ref{sec: tech app}).